Moha9056/Advanced_Tic_Tac_Toe_Game/README.md

 Qt: GUI development for a seamless user experience.
 SQLite: Database management for storing user data and game history.
 Getting Started
-1 - Clone the repository:
+1 - Clone the repository: git clone https://github.com/refaat-max/TIC-_TAC_-TOE.git

 2 - Build the project using Qt Creator or your preferred C++ IDE or from ExecutableِApp>>AdvancedTicTacToe.exe .